jonasq99/A-blessing-or-a-curse-Analysis-of-scholarly-citations/README.md

    This file contains the results of the analysis, hence the footnote number, author, title and the prediction.

 ## Running individual scripts
-Individual scripts should be executed with the -m option since the project uses relative imports For example:
+Individual scripts should be executed with the -m option since the project uses relative imports.
+For example:
 ```bash
    python -m src.fewshot_cot_classification